pachterlab/kallisto/source.md

 ---
 {% include JB/setup %}

-The __kallisto__ source code is available [here](https://github.com/pachterlab/kallisto).
+The __kallisto__ GitHub repository is [here](https://github.com/pachterlab/kallisto).
+Source code can also be downloaded from the [download page](download.md).
 Currently, __kallisto__ can be built on Linux and Mac.
 If building on Mac, we suggest using a package manager such as [Homebrew](http://brew.sh) to download dependencies.
 Homebrew is easily installed by copying and pasting the command below at a terminal prompt:

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`